lawnjelly/godot-lportal/INSTRUCTIONS.md

 * Easy to iterate levels (re-exporting full levels from e.g. blender after editing)
 * Fast (good algorithms, no dynamic allocation and cache friendly)

+As with most room portal systems, LPortal works better if rooms are convex.
+Most portal systems require you to specify the convex hull (bound) for each room.
+In LPortal this is optional.
+The convex hull is only required for calculating the 'start room' of a dynamic object when you either initially place it (dob_register), or teleport it (dob_teleport).
+As such, both of these functions have an alternative hint version where the user can specify the start room manually.
+This is possible in some simpler designs of games, and avoids the laborious need to model room bounds (convex hulls).

-LPortal does not strictly speaking require rooms to be concave (they can be odd shapes), however the portals should be placed such that no portal is in front of the portal plane of another portal in the room.
+If you are exclusively using the hint commands, and not creating bounds, there is strictly speaking no longer a requirement for the rooms to be convex, they can be concave shapes.
+This allows considerable flexibility in level design.
+HOWEVER, the portals should be placed such that no portal is in front of the portal plane of another portal in the room.
 I.e. the portals themselves should form some kind of convex structure.

 ## The details
 The first thing you may notice is that LPortal doesn't make much use of special features within the editor, and simply relies on careful naming of spatials (or Empties within Blender).
 There is one new node type, 'LRoomManager', which behaves pretty much as any spatial however it has some added functions and runs an entire visibility system under the hood.